KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 ### Align reads to reference genome

-The alignment process consists of choosing an appropriate reference genome to map our reads against and then deciding on an aligner.
-We will use the BWA-MEM algorithm, which is the latest and is generally recommended for high-quality queries as it is faster and more accurate.
+We will use the BWA-MEM algorithm, which is suited well to aligning accurate short-read transcriptomic Illumina data to genomic sequences.
+Alternatively, aligners such as minimap2 are well-suited for aligning noisy long-read data or short-read genomic Illumina data.
+The appropriate choice of aligner depending on the sequencing read types is crucial for down-stream high-quality genomic data analysis and some time should be spent choosing the best tool for the job.

 An example of what a `bwa` command looks like is below.
 This command will not run, as we do not have the files `ref_genome.fa`, `input_file_R1.fastq`, or `input_file_R2.fastq`.